Lectures on AKSZ Sigma Models for Physicists: Examples of AKSZ Sigma Models

-Some important examples are explained. \begin{example}[The Poisson Sigma Model.] {\rm We take $n=1$.
-Example \ref{pmanifold} has showed that a QP-structure of degree $1$ on $\calM = T^*[1]M$ is equivalent to a Poisson structure on $M$.
-Let $X$ be a manifold in two dimensions and $\calX = T[1]X$.
+We take $n=1$.
+In Example \ref{pmanifold} we showed that a QP-structure of degree 1 on $\calM = T^*[1]M$ is equivalent to a Poisson structure on $M$.
+Let $X$ be a two-dimensional manifold, and let $\calX = T[1]X$.
 The AKSZ construction defines a TFT on $\Map(T[1]X, T^*[1]M)$.